Frequently Asked Questions

 WHAT ARE THE NEW ROOTS FACILITIES LIKE?

-HOW IS A NEW ROOTS EDUCATION FUNDED?
+HOW IS NEW ROOTS FUNDED?

 New Roots is an independent public school, and is not part of a school district.
 Each student’s district of residence collects federal, state and local funding on the student’s behalf.
 When the student chooses to attend New Roots or any other charter school, the district of residence pays the charter school a portion of their funding at a rate determined by the New York State education department.